CitrineInformatics/community-tools/web_ui_examples/06_machine_learning.md

 * Choosing the set of inputs and output for a ML model
 * Assessing model quality through Model Reports

-^*Note*: This guide is dense and will likely take many read-throughs before things start to fully click.
+^ *Note*: This guide is quite dense and will likely take many read-throughs before things start to fully click.
 Turns out, ML is [h](https://machinelearningmastery.com/applied-machine-learning-is-hard/)[a](https://developers.google.com/machine-learning/problem-framing/hard)[r](http://ai.stanford.edu/~zayd/why-is-machine-learning-hard.html)[d](https://www.forbes.com/sites/janakirammsv/2018/01/01/why-do-developers-find-it-hard-to-learn-machine-learning/#7d62eccf6bf6); when applied to materials science, it might be [even harder](https://youtu.be/28Ue_jteKI4?t=254).

 ## Background knowledge
 To get the most out of this guide, it is helpful to be familiar with: